 Here are few terms you should know:

 - Bot master: Usually the hacker who operates all infected computer.

-The major problem with Botnet attack is, it’s hard to block access via I.P. blocking method, as hacker have access to different I.P range, and it will be virtually impossible to block all I.P.
+The major problem with Botnet attack is, it’s hard to block access via I.P. blocking method, as hacker have access to the different I.P range, and it will be virtually impossible to block all I.P.

 Preventing WordPress brute force attack:

-According to Matt, this recent botnet have access to 90,000+ I.P., and these systems are being used to run a brute force attack.
+According to Matt, this recent botnet has access to 90,000+ I.P., and these systems are being used to run a brute force attack.
 Brute force attack is a method of trying all possible combination of dictionary and non-dictionary words to login to a system.
-I have already talked about Limit login attempt plugin, but it blocks individual I.P., in this botnet attack, hackers are running the attack using 90,000+ I.P., so such plugins like limit login will not be an effective solution.
+I have already talked about Limit login attempt plugin, but it blocks individual I.P., in this botnet attack, hackers are running the attack using 90,000+ I.P., so such plugins like Limit login will not be an effective solution.

 Here I’m sharing few things which every WordPress users should immediately do to secure his WordPress blog against this brute force attack:

-Change WordPress default username:
+Change WordPress Default username:

 When you install WordPress, you have an option to select your username.
-By default WordPress uses “admin” as username, and I have already explained why you should not use default username.
-If you are still using WordPress username as “admin”, you should immediately change it to a custom username.
-Here you can find ways to change your WordPress default username (note: Wp optimize plugin method doesn’t work anymore).
+By default, WordPress uses “admin” as username, and I have already explained why you should not use default username.
+If you are still using WordPress username as “admin,” you should immediately change it to a custom username.
+Here you can find ways to change your WordPress default username (note: WP optimize plugin method doesn’t work anymore).